 We had quite a bit of luggage with us on this trip and once I worked out that the cost of a First Class fare (which includes 2 pieces of checked baggage) was only $25 more than the cost of an Economy Class fare + baggage fees it wasn’t hard to decide what fare to book.

-Add to that the fact that I’ve never tried out Hawaiian’s intra-island First Class cabin (so I got a new cabin to review) and there was never any chance of me booking anything other than the front rows.
+Add to that the fact that I’ve never tried out Hawaiian’s inter-island First Class cabin (so I got a new cabin to review) and there was never any chance of me booking anything other than the front rows.

 The Hawaiian Airlines First Class fares cost $159.10 each